 What do you do for exercise?

-When I go to a gym, I rotate between an elliptical trainer, a treadmill, an upright bike, and a rowing machine.
+When I go to a gym, I rotate among an elliptical trainer, a treadmill, an upright bike, and a rowing machine.
 I also like swimming laps.
-Lately I’ve been Spinning™.
+Lately I’ve been spinning.
 I also enjoy practicing yoga, and in good weather I like walking or biking outside.
 I own a rack of dumbbells and a stability ball that enable me to strength train at home while watching the news on TV.